aksommerville/egg2/etc/doc/eau-format.md

 - `"..."` JSON string.
 - `u8(N)` `u16(N)` `u24(N)` `u32(N)` Big-endian integer, decimal by default.
 - `len(SIZE) { ... }` emits the length of the body in SIZE bytes, then the body.
 Fails if too large.
-- `name(STRING)` inside channel header or drum note.
+- `name(STRING)` before channel header or drum note.
 Produces no output but we might use for indexing.
 - `delay(MS)` emits zero or more delay events.
 - `note(CHID,NOTEID,VELOCITY,DURMS)`
 - `wheel(CHID,V)` V in -512..511